 You can bike here from the top of the trail in about 10 minutes, walk in 35, or jog in 18 minutes.
 Or for a longer ride, start at a parking lot farther away.
 It’s about 30 minutes to bike here from the WRAL Soccer Park.

-To get to Beans & Bubbles, you get to take a short jaunt through the beautiful Bedford neighborhood.
+To get to The Pho Place, you get to take a short jaunt through the beautiful Bedford neighborhood.
 Just use Google Maps to find your way.

 Abbots Creek Trail Parking Lot is close to many restaurants, as I’ll show you below.